paliAli/Nuptake_project/Isolab/README.md

 # Theory
-Nitrogen exists in 2 isotopes: Nitrogen-14 (99% of naturally ocuring nitrogen) and Nitrogen-15.
+Isotopic laboratory analysis is a powerful tool used to determine the elemental composition of substances, allowing us to differentiate between various isotopes of an element.
+Nitrogen exists in 2 isotopes: Nitrogen-14 (99% of naturally occurring nitrogen) and Nitrogen-15.
+These isotopes have similar chemical properties but differ in their atomic mass due to the number of neutrons in their nuclei.
+Nitrogen-15 analysis involves determining the ratio of Nitrogen-15 to Nitrogen-14 within the nitrogen compounds present in the biomass.
+This ratio provides valuable information about various ecological and biological processes, such as identifying the sources of nitrogen uptake by plants.
+It provides information on the efficiency of nitrogen uptake at different growth stages and can help assess the efficiency of different fertilization practices. <br>
+The total concentration of nitrogen within the biomass has been quantified.

-The biomass samples has been analysed in the isolab in 4 trays, from which I manually selected the values of isolab identity, delta N15 corr. and %N corr. and combined them in the files d15N2 and d13C2.
+The biomass samples have been analyzed in the isolab in 4 trays, from which I manually selected the values of isolab identity, delta N15 corr. and %N corr. and combined them in the files d15N2 and d13C2.

 # Code explanation
 In the R file "isolab_merge" I loaded the csv file "naming_convention_ISOLAB(new)" (only selecting specific columns) containing the information about the samples, and the files d15N2 and d13C2.